 The gay rights movement in the United States has seen massive progress in the last century, and especially in the last two decades.
-Laws prohibiting homosexual activity have been in place since ages; lesbian, gay, and bisexual individuals are now allowed to serve in the military (transgender individuals got permission to serve from 2016 until March 2018, when a new ban was put in place).
+Laws prohibiting homosexual activity have been in place for years; however lesbian, gay, and bisexual individuals are now allowed to serve in the military (transgender individuals got permission to serve from 2016 until March 2018, when a new ban was put in place).
 And same-sex couples can now marry and adopt children in all 50 states.
 But it has been a long and bumpy road for gay rights proponents, who are still advocating for employment, housing, and transgender rights.

 For many communities across the U.S., June means open neighborhood pools, warmer weather, and a trip to the beach or the lake.
 But it also commemorates the origins of Pride Month, a worldwide celebration of both LGBTQ individuals and the history of the LGBTQ movement.
 It’s perhaps more important this year than any other to understand the significance of Pride month.
 In the early hours of June 12, 49 people were shot and killed at Pulse, a gay nightclub in Orlando, and 53 others were wounded.
 The shooting was the deadliest in American history.
-It sparked a conversation about the dangers and discrimination queer individuals face on a day-to-day basis.
+It sparked a conversation about the dangers and discrimination gay individuals face on a day-to-day basis.
 But, although the events that unfolded at Pulse were horrific, the parades that will take place in cities all over the U.S. provide opportunities for both the LGBTQ community and their allies to take solace in each other and learn from the history of Pride.

 Initial Gay Rights Movement